hantsy/micronaut-sandbox/README.md

-# micronaut-sandbox
+# Micronaut Sandbox

-A  personal sandbox project to experience the new features of the [Micronaut framework](https://micronaut.io).
+Personal playground of experiencing new features of [Micronaut framework](https://micronaut.io).

 ## Examples